 As with any innovative funding model, the journey has come with its share of challenges and learning curves.
 The initial structure included a one-year grace period for the first cohort of companies, allowing entrepreneurs time to gain traction before starting repayments.
-While this helped 80% of those businesses achieve consistent revenue growth, it also slowed early capital recovery, bringing the principal recovery rate to just 13.5% by 2024, below original projections.
+While this helped 80% of those businesses achieve consistent revenue growth, it also slowed early capital recovery, bringing the principal recovery rate to just 9% by 2024, below original projections.
 Moving forward, The Purpose Pool must expand its capital base by raising \$1 million in external funding.
-From 2020 to 2025, investments grew steadily from \$20,000 to over \$100,000, supporting a total of ten businesses.
+From 2020 to 2025, investments grew steadily from \$20,000 to over \$100,000, sup-porting a total of ten businesses.
 Between 2025 and 2028, the fund aims to finance an additional 45 companies using the new capital.
-These projections are grounded in realistic expectations.
+These pro-jections are grounded in realistic expectations.
 By 2024, supported businesses showed clear revenue growth with performance varying by company size.
-These baseline revenues combined with projected growth rates of 1.4 to 1.6 times annually form the foundation for estimating repayment flows, which typically occur over a 3 to 5 year cycle.
+These baseline revenues com-bined with projected growth rates of 1.4 to 1.6 times annually form the foundation for estimating repayment flows, which typically occur over a 3 to 5 year cycle.
 While early repayment rates were modest, the model has gained traction and repayment inflows are expected to increase significantly as more businesses mature.
 By 2029, many earlier companies will still be repaying while newer ones begin contributing, creating a compounding effect.
 This overlapping of repayment cycles along with increased operational efficiency and reinvestment of recovered capital leads to a projected principal recovery rate of 229.3% by 2031.
 This not only signals full recovery of the initial funding but also marks a turning point toward financial self-sufficiency where the fund can sustain and grow itself without continuous external fundraising.
+The real impact of this approach becomes clear when you look at the entrepreneurs themselves.
+Their experiences demonstrate how patient capital, paired with tailored guidance and flexible repayment terms, has enabled them to scale operations, navigate setbacks, and deliver lasting change in their communities.